 Trending In: Crime

-- Transient held for resisting officer, Carson City Sheriff’s Office says
+- Man held on failure to appear, says Carson City Sheriff’s Office

 - Prison officials investigate apparent suicide

 - Two arrested in one traffic stop, says Carson City Sheriff’s Office